FAQs

 Why is student voice so important?
 It’s what creates a unique essay, in part.
 Moreover, accessing and expressing our voice is a critical skill at any age, in personal, academic, and professional contexts.
 Finally, the process of brainstorming, writing, and revising writing teaches students not only powerful strategies for approaching various forms of writing, but also organizational and grammar skills along the way!

-Yes!
+• Yes!
 Many students stick with me for years, which is incredibly delightful.
-The best way to get on my ongoing roster is by participating in a program (if you’re looking for something flexible, with a combination of lessons and academic support, check out Just for the Student on our coaching page).
+The best way to get on my ongoing roster is by participating in a program (if you’re looking for something flexible, with a combination of lessons and academic support, check out Write Your Way on our coaching page).